-Cthulhu's origin is typically mysterious as it is a creature far older than the earth; it is one of the Great Old Ones, a collection of god like beings that roamed the universe, and potentially the multiverse, far longer than we as humans could ever comprehend.
+Cthulhu's origin is typically mysterious as it is a creature far older than the universe; it is one of the Great Old Ones, a collection of god like beings that roamed the multiverse far longer than we as humans could ever comprehend.
 Although it's gender is unknown (and is assuredly not one we can classify) it is generally referred to with a more masculine tone, if ever addressed in that context.
 Due to the limitations of human comprehension, Dread Cthulhu is given the title of omnipotence by our understanding of it; however, it is still but a high priest that worships beings that, by grand measure, transcend our concepts of omnipotence.

 Cthulhu settled on earth and was imprisoned beneath the oceans in his sunken city of R'lyeh.
 The first appearance of the Cthulhu was in the short story "The Call of Cthulhu" published in Weird Tales in 1928.

-Although it wasn't his favorite creation (that would be the colour out of space), Lovecraft was enormously proud of his character and universe and encouraged others to develop it and use his characters. this was most obvious in his works as editor and mentor to other authors and was said to often suggest total re-writes of horror tales around his own characters or in their universe.
+Although it wasn't his favorite creation (that would be the colour out of space), Lovecraft was enormously proud of his character Cthulhu and universe and encouraged others to develop it and use his characters.
+This was most obvious in his works as editor and mentor to other authors and was said to often suggest total re-writes of horror tales around his own characters or in their universe.

 August Derleth, one of Lovecraft collaborators, went on to further the mythos after Lovecraft's passing and would collect stories into anthologies further encouraging the use of Lovecraft's creation.

 Cthulhu and the Cthulhu Mythos was championed by several famous authors in the 1980's, most notably Stephen King and Brian Lumley (Necroscope), and interest in his works remained strong with many movies, comics, novels and other media dedicated to the myths.
 Metallica lyricist James Hetfield is famously inspired by Lovecraft using his works as basis or song lyrics and titles.